ygmura/ygmura.github.io/_pages/about.md

   - /about.html
 ---

-I’m Yağmur Ağacıkoğlu, an MA graduate in speech and language processing.
+I am an MA graduate in Speech and Language Processing at [University of Konstanz](https://www.uni-konstanz.de/).
 My research primarily revolves around on third language acquisition, typology, cross-linguistic influence and morphosyntax.
 I am drawn to the spaces where languages meet, overlap, and sometimes fail to align.

 I am particularly interested in
 * how the influence of previously acquired languages shapes the course of third or further language acquisition,